-Tander was born in Perth on 31st of March 1977 and as many of the professional racers, he started his career in go-kart racing.
+Born in Perth in March 1977, he started his career in go-kart racing.
 Early days of his racing career were very fruitful.
 Tander won the title in the Australian kart championship and seven titles in Western Australian state championships.

 When he was 20 years old, Garth Tander became the Australian Formula Ford champion and was ready to step on a bigger stage.
 His aim was to compete in Formula Holden, but he couldn’t find sponsors and his career was in limbo.
 Luckily, he was offered a drive in V8 Supercars Championship by Garry Rogers Motorsport.

-Rookie season wasn’t impressive as he finished 14th overall, but in 1999 results were far better and Garth clinched 5th place.
+Rookie season wasn’t impressive as he finished 14th overall, but in 1999 results were far better and Garth clinched fifth place.
 The progress continued in 2000 when Tander finished as a runner-up, losing the championship battle against Mark Skaife.
 That year, Tander won the famous Bathurst 1000 and scored another two race wins.
+His co-driver at Mount Panorama was Jason Bargwanna.

 Obviously, Tander was capable of high-level performances, but a long way was in front him before winning his first title.
 From 2001 until 2004, Tander was far from the top despite achieving some considerable results.
 During 2004 season, Garry Rogers Motorsport announced that after the end of the season, they won’t retain Tander’s services.

-In the meantime, Tander achieved excellent results in the Bathurst 24 Hours race driving a Garry Rogers Motorsport’s Holden Monaro 427C.
-In 2002 ,he was the winner, sharing the seat with Steven Richards, Nathan Pretty, and Cameron McConville, while in the following year the same line-up finished second.
+In the meantime, Tander achieved excellent results in the Bathurst 24 Hour race driving a Garry Rogers Motorsport’s Holden Monaro 427C.
+In 2002, he was the winner, sharing the seat with Steven Richards, Nathan Pretty, and Cameron McConville.

 2007 champion with HSV Dealer Team